peteroupc/MailLib/api/com.upokecenter.text.Idna.md

 ### EncodeDomainName
-    public static String EncodeDomainName​(String value) Tries to encode each label of a domain name into Punycode.
+    public static String EncodeDomainName​(String value) Tries to encode each label of a domain name with code points outside the Basic Latin range (U + 0000 to U + 007F) into an XN-label (a label starting with "xn--" and having only basic letters, basic digits, and/or "-").
+This method does not check the syntactic validity of the domain name before proceeding.

 **Parameters:**